The network layer is layer 3 in the OSI model, and it is responsible for connections between different networks.

 After reading this article you will be able to:

 Copy article link

 Network-to-network connections are what make the Internet possible.
 The "network layer" is the part of the Internet communications process where these connections occur, by sending packets of data back and forth between different networks.
-In the 7-layer OSI model (see below), the network layer is layer 3.
-The Internet Protocol (IP) is one of the main protocols used at this layer, along with several other protocols for routing, testing, and encryption.

 Suppose Bob and Alice are connected to the same local area network (LAN), and Bob wants to send Alice a message.
 Because Bob is on the same network as Alice, he could send it directly to her computer across the network.
 However, if Alice is instead on a different LAN several miles away, Bob's message will have to be addressed and sent to Alice's network before it can reach her computer, which is a network layer process.

 A network is a group of two or more connected computing devices.
 Usually all devices in the network are connected to a central hub — for instance, a router.
 A network can also include subnetworks, or smaller subdivisions of the network.
 Subnetworking is how very large networks, such as those provided by ISPs, are able to manage thousands of IP addresses and connected devices.

 Think of the Internet as a network of networks: computers are connected to each other within networks, and these networks connect to other networks.
 This enables these computers to connect with other computers both near and far.

 Anything that has to do with inter-network connections takes place at the network layer.
 This includes setting up the routes for data packets to take, checking to see if a server in another network is up and running, and addressing and receiving IP packets from other networks.
 This last process is perhaps the most important, as the vast majority of Internet traffic is sent over IP.